 1. Startup advice

+There are other more niche options open to you as well.
 Startup Britain is characterised as a “national campaign by entrepreneurs for entrepreneurs” and provides free events and advice for budding businesses.
 They also work with the government in order to create better initiatives and funding options for startups, which aims to give small businesses the opportunity to have their say.

 2. HR advice for small business

 ACAS provides information, advice, training and other services for employers and employees relating to employment and HR issues.
-As well as advice and training, ACAS also offers online modules to help you achieve the ‘model workplace’ and get to grips with employment law.
+As well as advice and training, ACAS offers online modules to help you achieve the ‘model workplace’ and get to grips with employment law.